Soybean: Pests

-Soybean plants are vulnerable to a wide range of bacterial diseases, fungal diseases, viral diseases and parasites.
+Soybean plants are vulnerable to a wide range of bacterial diseases, fungal diseases, viral diseases, and parasites.

-Bacteria

 The primary bacterial diseases include bacterial blight, bacterial pustule and downy mildew affecting the soybean plant.

-Animals

-Nematodes
+The Japanese beetle (Popillia japonica) poses a significant threat to agricultural crops, including soybeans, due to its voracious feeding habits.
+Found commonly in both urban and suburban areas, these beetles are frequently observed in agricultural landscapes where they can cause considerable damage to crops like corn, soybeans, and various fruits.

-Soybean cyst nematode is the worst pest of soybean in the US.
+Soybean cyst nematode (SCN) is the worst pest of soybean in the US.
 Losses of 30% or 40% are common even without symptoms.

-Arthropods

-Insects

-The corn earworm moth and bollworm is a common and destructive pest of soybean growth in Virginia.
+The corn earworm moth and bollworm (Helicoverpa zea) is a common and destructive pest of soybean growth in Virginia.

-Vertebrates

-Mammals

 Soybeans are consumed by whitetail deer which may damage soybean plants through feeding, trampling and bedding, reducing crop yields by as much as 15%.
 Groundhogs are also a common pest in soybean fields, living in burrows underground and feeding nearby.
 One den of groundhogs can consume a tenth to a quarter of an acre of soybeans.
 Chemical repellents or firearms are effective for controlling pests in soybean fields.

-Fungi

-Soybeans suffer from Pythium spinosum in Arkansas and Indiana (United States), and China.
+Soybeans suffer from the fungus Pythium spinosum in Arkansas and Indiana (United States), and China.

+In Japan and the United States, the Soybean dwarf virus (SbDV) causes a disease in soybeans and is transmitted by aphids.